 Handles or poignées

-If declarer has many trumps in the hand, he can announce a handle.
-He must then show the required number of trumps to the other players, including at least the smallest and largest of them.
-The fool can count as a trump, but if it is shown, it implies that the declarer does not have any other trumps that he has decided not to show.
+If declarer has many trumps in the hand, he or she can announce a handle.
+He or she must then show the required number of trumps to the other players, including at least the smallest and largest of them.
+The fool can count as a trump, but if it is shown, it implies that the declarer does not have any other trumps that he or she has decided not to show.

-If the declarer wins the round, each player gives him 20, 30 or 40 bonus points.
-On the other hand, if he loses, he is the one who will give 20, 30 or 40 points to each of the other players.
+If the declarer wins the round, he or she receives 20, 30 or 40 bonus points from each player.
+On the other hand, if the contract is lost, he or she is the one who will give 20, 30 or 40 points to each of the other players.
 It can therefore be risky to announce a handle if you are not really sure of winning the round.